 But if you ask the Whip-Purs, who are 14-1 over their past 15 matches, they knew long ago that this could be a special year.

 “Our first match of the season, we knew,” said Hampshire senior setter Jorah Rutter, an Eastern Illinois commit.
-“When we came out and beat McHenry in two [sets] it just showed what we’re capable of.
-That we’re here and we’re going to be someone to watch out for.”
+“When we came out and beat McHenry in two [sets], it just showed what we’re capable of – that we’re here and we’re going to be someone to watch out for.”

-Teams are no longer surprised by the big-play ability of the Whips, who already have more wins than last year when they finished 19-17 and in the middle of the pack in the FVC at 9-9.
+Teams no longer are surprised by the big-play ability of the Whips, who already have more wins than last year when they finished 19-17 and in the middle of the pack in the FVC at 9-9.

 Hampshire (21-3, 7-2 FVC) and Central (13-4, 6-3) went into their match tied for second in the FVC, one loss behind conference leader Huntley.
 The Whips stayed there after Huntley topped Burlington Central 25-17, 24-26, 25-13 on Tuesday.
 Prairie Ridge also has two losses in the FVC.